 In 1965 Bobbie and Jim Maple-Brown donated a large collection of Faithfull family papers to the Library.
 At the same time, they presented a selection of books from the library at Springfield.
 They were to be kept together as a record of the kinds of books bought by Australian pastoralists and read by their families, especially their children, in the period 1850–1950.

-The Maple-Brown Collection, sometimes called the Springfield Collection, comprises 614 books and pamphlets formerly in the possession of the Faithfull and Maple-Brown families.
+The Maple-Brown Collection, sometimes called the Springfield Collection, comprises 614 books and pamphlets, 37 maps and 6 atlases formerly in the possession of the Faithfull and Maple-Brown families.
 The books were mostly published overseas in the period 1850–1950.
 A significant proportion of them are children’s books.
 Apart from novels, they include scripture readings, prayer books, hymn books, works on theology, school textbooks and some historical works.

 Among the authors represented in the collection are many who were extremely popular in their day: R.M.
 Ballantyne, R.D.
 Blackmore, John Buchan, Marie Corelli, Arthur Conan Doyle, Daphne Du Maurier, Maria Edgeworth, Juliana Ewing, George Gissing, Elizabeth Goudge, Zane Grey, Rider Haggard, Anthony Hope, W.H.G.
 Kingston, Edward Bulwer Lytton, E. Nesbit, Beverly Nicholls, Baroness Orczy, W. Clark Russell, Margery Sharp, Horace Vachell, Edgar Wallace, P.G.
 Wodehouse and P.C.
 Wren.